bacontime/games-mirror/rules/tricktaking-thecrew-variants.md

    1. Deal a row of 7 cards face-down
    2. Deal a second row of 7 face-up on top of it.
 3. Shuffle the top trump back in and deal 13 cards to each player.
-4. Commander chooses tasks for Jarvis
+4. Captain chooses tasks for Jarvis

 ### During play:

-- The commander chooses which face-up card to play on Jarvis' turn
+- The Captain chooses which face-up card to play on Jarvis' turn
 - A face-down card is flipped after the card on top of it is played.